Aiven-Open/klaw-docs/docs/HowTo/authentication/google-account.md

-Before using Google account credentials to log in to Klaw, you need to make the following configurations in the `application.properties` file in the Klaw-core module to enable the use of Google account login.
+Before using Google account credentials to log in to Klaw, you need to make the following configurations in the `application.properties` file in the Klaw Core module to enable the use of Google account login.

 1. Make sure Klaw is running in a secure mode.
 You will find the following configuration: